weisoest/Computer-Network-STP-UDP/README.md

 The proj1 folder includes the source codes and the report for the project.
 And the project spec is located under the root of project directory.
+A referenced textbook that regards to TCP implementation attached to this academic project.